 James is a musical and musically-literate 26-year old tenor with a Theater Degree and college voice lessons.
 He is currently on the roster of the Annapolis Shakespeare Company and interested in singing opera and legit musical theater.
 He arrived full of enthusiasm…and with a voice transitioning from baritone to tenor.

 About 15 years ago, through personal circumstance, I realized that the ‘Psoas Muscles’ are a crazy important part of the body’s Core Muscles and Respiratory System.
 Somatic Educators are talking about them now, but they remain rarely discussed in the voice teaching community.
-They are also primary muscles involved in standing up and moving the legs.
+They are primary muscles in stabilizing the trunk of the body and in movement.

 James postural habits were to stand with his pelvis thrust forward and his thoracic and cervical vertebrae collapsed.
 He stood and walked with his knees turned out and feet splayed.
 Vocal pedagogue, Marybeth Dayme, (Dynamics of the Singing Voice and other vocal pedagogy books), advocates that singers stand with their feet pointing straight out, knees unlocked, to help biodynamic energy flow.
 I use this idea with most students and for most, it stabilizes the hips and pelvic structure so breath management and general grounding work more efficiently.
 But James could not stand this way comfortably, and it made his alignment even worse, so I knew I needed to teach him how to first release, then strengthen, his psoas muscles if we were going to free up his alignment in order to have his functional voice training really take root.